This is some text inside of a div block.

-“Falling safely” sounds like a contradiction in terms — if you’ve ever taken a spill, you know that nothing about it feels safe.
+A “safe fall” sounds like a contradicting term — if you’ve ever taken a spill, you know nothing about it feels safe.

-But you can do things to reduce the impact of and damage from a fall, and that can be important because falls can cause serious injuries.
-The National Safety Council reports that in 2020, the most recent numbers available, 211,640 workers in the United States had to take days off because of an injury from a fall, and 805 died from fall-related injuries.
+But you can do things to reduce the impact and damage from a fall, which is important because falls can cause serious injuries.
+The National Safety Council reports that in 2022, the most recent data available, 865 workers died from fall-related injuries and hundreds of thousands were injured badly enough to require days off work.

-Prevention is the best cure, of course, and awareness can reduce your risk of falling.
+Prevention is the best cure and awareness can reduce your risk of falling.
 Falls may occur when you enter a new environment or something in a familiar environment has moved or changed, such as when your workplace parking lot gets repaved or your work kitchen is rearranged so tables sit closer to the door.
 Weather, too, can precipitate a fall.

 But prevention can’t stop every fall.
-Follow our step-by-step guide to falling safely to cushion the blow the next time you lose your footing.
+Follow our step-by-step guide to learn how to have a safe fall the next time you lose your footing.

 1. Stay as loose as you can

-As soon as you begin to fall, your body tenses up involuntarily.
-It knows what will inevitably come next, so tension may seem hard to avoid.
-A relaxed body is less likely to get seriously hurt.
+Imagine you fall backward — what’s your first instinct?
+Is your body tense just thinking about the question?
+When you begin to fall, your body knows what will inevitably come next, so tension may seem hard to avoid, but a relaxed body is less likely to get seriously hurt.

 2. Protect your head